 Ongoing assessment of pupils with SEND is monitored by the Senior Leadership Team at termly Pupil Progress Review Meetings.
 The progress of children with SEN is considered in the context of the whole school, and assessed against national averages.
 Where necessary, further interventions will be put into place for children who are not deemed to be making adequate progress.

-Our SEND Governors, Dawn Stobbs and Vicky McClean, meet regularly with the SENCo and monitor the effectiveness of SEND provision in school.
+Our SEND Governor, Dawn Stobbs, meets regularly with the SENCo and monitor the effectiveness of SEND provision in school.
 They report to the full Governing Body.